-This policy applies to international students who have completed the ESL program, but failed to score 500 on the TOEFL.
+This policy applies to international students who have completed the ESL program, but failed to meet TOEFL requirements.
 In order to qualify for provisional admission a student must meet the following criteria:

 - 1. The student must have received A's and B's in their ESL classes. - 2.
 The student must obtain 2 letters of recommendation from non-ESL faculty. - 3.
 The student's request for probation must be approved by the ESL faculty.